arpa-h-care-llm/medical-qa-reviewer/README.md

+<--
+This source file is part of the ARPA-H CARE LLM project

+SPDX-FileCopyrightText: 2025 Stanford University and the project authors (see AUTHORS.md)

+SPDX-License-Identifier: MIT

+-->

 # Discharge Summary QA Viewer

 This is a Streamlit-based application for reviewing and editing LLM-generated responses to discharge summary questions.
 It supports two usage modes: